-We are the largest operator in the United States rent-to-own industry with an approximate 37% market share based on store count.
-At September 30, 2008, we operated 3,045 company-owned stores nationwide and in Canada and Puerto Rico, including 26 retail installment sales stores under the names "Get It Now" and "Home Choice" and eight rent-to-own stores located in Canada under the name "Rent-A-Centre."
+We are the largest operator in the United States rent-to-own industry with an approximate 38% market share based on store count.
+At March 31, 2009, we operated 3,038 company-owned stores nationwide and in Canada and Puerto Rico, including 34 retail installment sales stores under the names "Get It Now" and "Home Choice" and 10 rent-to-own stores located in Canada under the names "Rent-A-Centre" and "Better Living."
 Our subsidiary, ColorTyme, is a national franchisor of rent-to-own stores.
-At September 30, 2008, ColorTyme had 225 franchised rent-to-own stores in 34 states.
+At March 31, 2009, ColorTyme had 219 franchised rent-to-own stores in 33 states.
+These franchise stores represent an additional 3% market share based on store count.

 Our stores generally offer high quality durable products such as major consumer electronics, appliances, computers, and furniture and accessories under flexible rental purchase agreements that generally allow the customer to obtain ownership of the merchandise at the conclusion of an agreed-upon rental period.
-These rental purchase agreements are designed to appeal to a wide variety of customers by allowing them to obtain merchandise that they might otherwise be unable to obtain due to insufficient cash resources or a lack of access to credit.
-These agreements also cater to customers who only have a temporary need, or who simply desire to rent, rather than purchase, the merchandise.
-Rental payments are made generally on a weekly basis and, together with applicable fees, constitute our primary revenue source.
+The rental purchase transaction is a flexible alternative for consumers to obtain use and enjoyment of brand name merchandise without incurring debt.
+Key features of the rental purchase transaction include: